Autobahn (album): Release

 Autobahn was released in Germany in November 1974 by Philips Records as the third of the group's three-album deal with the label.
 The album was released in the United States in January 1975, and the group's first album to be released in the US.
 Autobahn charted in the US for 22 weeks on Billboards Top LPs and Tapes chart and peaked at number 5 on 3 May 1975.
 In the UK, the album was released by Phonogram with a blue-and-white motorway logo rather than Schult's painted cover.
 The UK cover became the default sleeve on later reissues.
 Autobahn was digitally remastered for released on CD, LP and cassette in 1985.
 In 2009, Kraftwerk remastered and released eight of their albums, including Autobahn, as part of a compilation called The Catalogue.
-In 2025 a 50th anniversary blu-ray edition was released, containing a Dolby Atmos Mix, a 5.1 Mix (48/24) and a Stereo Mix (48/24).
-Additionally, the blu-ray features two new 2024 single edits and a video of the ‘Autobahn’ edit using animation/live projection visuals.
+In 2025 a 50th anniversary blu-ray edition was released.

 A Chicago radio station was the first to play the single release of "Autobahn", which it had received as an import.
 Jem Records in New Jersey imported a large quantity of the studio album, leading Vertigo Records to release both the single and the album in the US.
 The single cut of "Autobahn" became an international hit song in early 1975; only a small portion of the song was played on top-40 radio.
 The single version of "Autobahn" is three-and-a-half minutes long; Hütter stated cutting down the track was simple because it was "loosely constructed, so making a short version was easy because you don't have to worry so much about boundaries and continuity".
 Following the popularity of Autobahn in the US, Vertigo also released Kraftwerk's earlier album Ralf and Florian (1973).
 Philips released "Kometenmelodie 2" as the album's second single.